JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-test.md

 ./gradlew :composeApp:connectedAndroidTest
 ```

-Currently, you cannot run common Compose Multiplatform tests on an Android emulator using Android Studio or Fleet GUI
+Currently, you cannot run common Compose Multiplatform tests in the Android Emulator using gutter icons in the IDE:
-(gutter icons offer only local Android run configurations that don't work for Compose Multiplatform).
+they offer only local Android run configurations that don't work for Compose Multiplatform.

 For more advanced usage of Android Studio tests, including automation, see the [Test your app](https://developer.android.com/studio/test)
 article on the Android for Developers portal.